nurkiewicz/spring-data-jdbc-repository/README.md

 		Page<T> findAll(Pageable pageable);
 	}

+`Pageable` and `Sort` parameters are also fully supported, which means you get paging and sorting by arbitrary properties for free.

 ## Design objectives

 * Lightweight, fast and low-overhead.
 Only a handful of classes, **no XML, annotations, reflection**